111 West 57th Street: Completion

 The building's concrete form topped out during April 2019, and the steel reached the top of the parapet that October.
-Despite an unfavorable luxury real estate market, the building's 7,175 sqft penthouse entered contract in mid-2019 for "close to" its asking price of $58 million, making it one of the most expensive New York condo sales of 2019.
+Despite an unfavorable luxury real estate market, the building's 7,175 sqft penthouse entered contract in mid-2019 for "close to" its offer of $58 million, making it one of the most expensive New York condo sales of 2019.
 In August 2019, the developers hired Newmark Group to find tenants for the building's 50,000 sqft of retail space on the building's first four floors and basement.
 One month later, JDS asked lenders for a $1.1 billion loan to replace AIG's $725 million in construction debt.
 In 2020, Steinway Hall's landmarked rotunda was restored by John Canning Studios, which mitigated water damage, repaired the ceiling and entablatures, and cleaned the walls and metalwork.
 The facade and roof of the hall were also restored.
 The building's condominium offering became effective in February 2020 after 15% of the units had been sold, and the first sale for a unit in Steinway Hall was finalized that April.

 Construction slowed considerably due to the onset of the COVID-19 pandemic in early 2020, as well as a crane collapse later that year.
 Prospective buyers were not allowed to tour the building for about 16 months due to pandemic restrictions.
 This caused the project to fall into danger of missing key construction deadlines and a corresponding decline in sales.
 Despite a general decrease in real estate activity due to the pandemic, there were several multi-million-dollar sales at 111 West 57th Street during mid-2020, and a penthouse went into contract for $50 million that December.
 Another apartment was the subject of a bidding war between the cryptocurrency businessman Gavin Wood and an unidentified buyer, who eventually beat out Wood.
 The facade of the tower was being completed by September 2020, and the crane was being disassembled from the facade by March 2021.

 In May 2021, Todd Morley proposed constructing a non-fungible token museum at 111 West 57th Street, which would have used the top of the building as an antenna.
 In addition, the developer Steve Witkoff was hired as a consultant during the building's completion.
 By then, Stern and Maloney planned to complete the interior in stages, prioritizing the completion of apartments for which sales contracts were being signed.
 Corcoran Group was reinstated as the building's broker in February 2022, and the podium was being completed by that March.
 By the next month, workers had installed the final elements of the facade, and the first condominium sales were being finalized.
 By May 2022, nearly half of the condominiums had been sold.
 The interiors were completed in November 2022, and all construction was finished by the end of the year.